nathanduft44/Crypto_Corrisk/LH_Workspace/README.md

 ## Overview

 Crypto currencies have recently been in the spotlight in today's financial world.
 Seeing major adoption and capital investments pooring into the markets from financial institutions and retail investors all over the world.
-Since Bitcoins creation in 2009, we've seen a substantial amount of digital assets being created and added to the market.
+Since Bitcoins creation in 2009, we've had a substantial amount of digital assets being created and added to the market.
 These assets have gone through periods of market volatility and price movements that have been correlated with Bitcoin's.

 * Bitcoin (BTC)